Exclusive: Renault, Nissan executives sought other ways to pay Ghosn - documents

 Both carmakers declined to make the three executives available for comment.

 On July 25, 2017, financial adviser Ardea Partners, which had worked on the plan, billed Renault-Nissan $1.5 million, plus $49,219.57 in expenses, for “services rendered.”
-That was half the $3 million fee that had been agreed in a May 13 contract seen by Reuters, drawn up as the project moved towards implementation, and payable on completion.
+That was half the $3 million fee that had been agreed in a May 13 contract seen by Reuters, drawn up as the project moved toward implementation, and payable on completion.

 Ardea Managing Director Robert Falzon declined to comment.